NayAungLin910/NayAungLin910/README.md

-- 👋 Hi, I’m @NayAungLin910
+- 👋 Hi, I’m @NayAungLin910.
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science.
-- 🌱 I’m currently learning python, django and other python related libraries
+- 🌱 I’m currently learning python, django and other python related libraries.
 - 💞️ I’m looking to collaborate on [noting right now]
 - 📫 How to reach me nayaunglin910@gmail.com